ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/02-Fast_Methods_to_Evaluate_Forces.md

 ## Problems with Cutoff and How to Avoid Them
 A cutoff introduces a sharp difference in the potential energy at the cutoff value.
 Recall that forces are computed by differentiating potential, so a sharp difference in potential may result in an infinite forces at the cutoff distance.
 Cutoff problems are especially pronounced when energy conservation is required.

 Several approaches to minimize impact of the cutoff exist.

 The standard solution is to shift the whole potential uniformly by subtracting a constant at a values below cutoff (potential shift).

-This ensures continuity of the potential at cutoff distance and avoids an infinite force here.

- - a constant term does not affect the dynamics, it disappears when the potential is differentiated
+This ensures continuity of the potential at cutoff distance and avoids an infinite forces here.
+Addition of a constant term does not change forces at distances below cutoff because it disappears when the potential is differentiated.
+However, it introduces a discontinuity in the force field at the cutoff distance.

-- a shifted potential does change the total energy

-- it does introduce a discontinuity in the force field at the cutoff distance.
 Particles experience sudden unphysical acceleration when other particles cross their respective cutoff distance.
+The total energy changes when potential is shifted.

 Communication: Shifted forces in molecular dynamics
 J. Chem.
 Phys.
 134, 081102 (2011); https://doi.org/10.1063/1.3558787

-quantities depending explicitly on the free energy are generally quite sensitive to how large is the cutoff.
-Examples include the location of the critical point,2 the surface tension,2,3 and the solid–liquid coexistence line.4,5 For such quantities even a cutoff at 2.5σ gives inaccurate results, and in some cases the cutoff must be larger than 6σ to get reliable results.3
+Thermodynamic quantities depending explicitly on the free energy are generally quite sensitive to how large is the cutoff.
+Examples include the location of the critical point, the surface tension, and the solid–liquid coexistence line.
+For such quantities even a cutoff at 2.5 $\sigma$ gives inaccurate results, and in some cases the cutoff must be larger than 6 $\sigma$ to get reliable results.

 > ## Specifying Truncation of LJ Potential in GROMACS